chebfun/chebsite/docs/functions/chebfun2/roots.md

 ---
-title: """roots"""
+title: "roots"
 layout: function-reference-item
-class_name: """chebfun2"""
+class_name: "chebfun2"
-function_name: """roots"""
+function_name: "roots"
-snippet: """Zero contours of a CHEBFUN2."""
+snippet: "Zero contours of a CHEBFUN2."
-qualifiers: """"""
+qualifiers: ""
-return_type: """varargout"""
+return_type: "varargout"
-arguments: """(rhs1)"""
+arguments: "(rhs1)"
 ---

- ROOTS   Zero contours of a CHEBFUN2.
+<pre class="help-text"> ROOTS   Zero contours of a CHEBFUN2.
     R = ROOTS(F), returns the zero contours of F as a quasimatrix of chebfuns.
     Each column of R is one zero contour.
 This command only finds contours when there is a change of sign and it can also group intersecting contours in a